jdmonin/JSettlers2/Readme.md

 ## Requirements

-To play JSettlers you will need either the Java Development Kit (JDK) version 6 or higher, or version 8 or earlier of the smaller Java Runtime (JRE).
+To play JSettlers you will need either the Java Development Kit (JDK) version 7 or higher, or version 7 or 8 of the smaller Java Runtime (JRE).
 Then download JSettlers-full.jar from either https://github.com/jdmonin/JSettlers2/releases or http://nand.net/jsettlers/
 and run it.